canalplus/rx-player/doc/api/local_manifest.md

   version: "0.1", // version number, in a MAJOR.MINOR form
   duration: 60000, // duration of the whole content, in ms
   isFinished: true, // if `false`, the content is still downloading
-  periods: [ // see below
+  periods: [ // different "periods" in the content - see below
     // ...
   ],
 }